KvitnucaZahradka/parsley/_posts/2016-09-28-welcome-to-jekyll.markdown

 not trendsetters but are still producing papers in given field.

 My application `lazy ions` so far works only for `hep-th` field on arXiv.
 I the future other areas will be included as well.
+You can check `lazy ions` code on [github].

 The `hep-th` papers predicted to be trendsetters by my application: